Initial Thoughts on Fusion 360

 Autodesk's Fusion 360 product is a unique CAD platform that I've been using for a few weeks.
 There are significant, fundamental differences compared to traditional CAD applications such as SolidWorks.
 After spending some time with it I will discuss some of my observations and comments on the product so far.

 Parts and Assembly

-In Fusion 360, there is no concept of part or assembly by rather by simply a design file.
+In Fusion 360, there is no concept of part or assembly, only the concept of a design file.
 Each file you start has the ability to be either a part or an assembly.
 What triggers this is whether or not there are components in it.
-The component in Fusion 360 is analagous the part in traditional CAD.
+The component in Fusion 360 is analagous to the part in traditional CAD.
 The main difference, however, is that the component in Fusion 360 shares its feature history with any and all other features in the file (discussed more below).

 A fusion 360 design file containing only bodies at the top-level will look and act much like a multi-body part in SolidWorks.
 As soon as one of these bodies is put into a component, or a new component created, does it behave like an assembly, in which motion is enabled and parts can move if unrestrained.